-Single-incident trauma may include:
+Single-incident trauma may involve:

 Complex or developmental trauma may include: